 Much of our work on speciation and diversity patterns focused on flowering plants.
 A particular interest has been why some geographical areas contain more species than others, in relation to the interaction between environmental conditions and biological traits.
-As well as performing global analyses of plant diversity patterns, we use the Cape region of South Africa as a case study for understanding the evolutionary processes behind a plant biodiversity hotspot.
-Study groups included proteas in South Africa and orchids in both South Africa and Costa Rica.
+As well as performing global analyses of plant diversity patterns, prior work used the Cape region of South Africa as a case study for understanding the evolutionary processes behind a plant biodiversity hotspot.
+Past study groups included proteas in South Africa and orchids in both South Africa and Costa Rica.

 Ilana Pizer Mason collecting samples for her MSc project on character displacement in Protea species